spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

         SELECT * FROM accelerated_dataset WHERE city = 'Seattle'
 ```

-`refresh_sql` can be updated on-demand via `PATCH /v1/datasets/:name/acceleration` API endpoint.
-This modification is non-persistent and will revert to the original value at the next runtime restart.
-An example query using cURL:
+The `refresh_sql` parameter can be update at runtime on-demand using `PATCH /v1/datasets/:name/acceleration`.
+This change is temporary and will revert at the next runtime restart.

 ```bash
 curl -i -X PATCH \